Intellectual Property Initiatives

 With the innovation in information and communication technologies in recent years, next-generation industries such as AI, IoT, and big data are gaining momentum, while economic globalization and industry transformation are also accelerating.
 Given this situation of increasingly fierce global competition to produce innovation, companies need to pursue cutting-edge intellectual property initiatives in order to improve their international competitiveness.

 Since its founding, Casio has worked to develop innovative new technologies and products that are completely original and have never existed before.
-The protection of these development results through the creation of intellectual property rights is vital to ensuring corporate competitiveness.
-At the same time, protecting Casio brands and designs from counterfeiting by securing intellectual property rights is also an important activity for the company.
+Casio recognizes that it must protect these development outcomes by obtaining intellectual property rights to ensure its corporate competitiveness.
+Meanwhile, the company also promotes the value of the Casio brand and Casio design as visual assets by securing intellectual property rights and protecting them as well, which serves to increase brand value.

-The Intellectual Property Department is located within the Product Development Headquarters, an organization created to enhance cooperation between all departments related to product development.
-While collaborating closely with relevant departments on a daily basis, the Intellectual Property Department is working to maximize the value and promote the effective utilization of intellectual property created by Casio in the research and development stage.
+The Intellectual Property Unit is located within the Development Headquarters.
+While collaborating closely with relevant departments on a daily basis, the Intellectual Property Unit is working to maximize the value and promote the effective utilization of intellectual property created by Casio during the research and development process and during business activities in general.
+Casio is also working to construct a governance system that will support group-wide investment decisions, asset management, and valuation systems.

 Activity Results